isomerpages/mas-moneysense/pages/Planning Your Finances Well.md

 * Golden Years

-### Financial Planning Norms
+### Basic Financial Planning Guide

+* Emergency Funds:
-* Save: Set aside at least three to six months’ worth of expenses
+	* Set aside at least three to six months’ worth of expenses

-* Protect: Aim for insurance coverage of 9 times’ annual income for death/Total Permanent Disability, and 4 times’ annual income for critical illness.
-Keep insurance premiums to no more than 15% of salary
+* Protection: Obtain insurance protection for:
+	* Death & Total Permanent Disability: 9x annual income
+	* Critical illness: 4x annual income
+	* Spend at most 15% of income on insurance protection

+* Investments:
-* Invest: Put aside at least 10% to 20% of your salary
+	* Invest at least 10% of income for retirement and other financial goals

+* Make your will and CPF nomination, and appoint trusted persons